lmxia/docker-vue-nginx-sample/README.md

-# docker-vue-app
+# docker-vue-nginx-sample

 # Description
-This repository is a web app sample which can be used as a base for a VueJS project.
+This repository is a sample project which can be used as a base for a VueJS, Docker and Nginx web app.

 # Initialization